openshift-pipelines/pipelines-as-code/docs/content/docs/guide/running.md

 ```

 If you have set-up Pipelines as Code with the [Tekton Dashboard](https://github.com/tektoncd/dashboard/)
-or on OpenShift using the Openshift Console.
+or on OpenShift using the OpenShift Console.
 Pipelines as Code will post a URL in the Checks tab for GitHub apps to let you
 click on it and follow the pipeline execution directly there.